Spatially covariant gravity with two degrees of freedom in the presence of an auxiliary scalar field: Hamiltonian analysis: Hamiltonian formalism

-Constraints must be preserved under time evolution.
-For the primary constraints, we require that
+Constraints must be preserved in time evolution.
+For the primary constraints, we must require that

 which are the so-called consistency conditions for the primary constraints.
-These conditions may yield further constraints.
+These conditions may yields further constraints.

-Without imposing additional assumptions on the structure of the Lagrangian in (\ref{action_fin}), the Poisson brackets between the primary constraints have been computed in detail in \citep{Gao:2018izs}, and are summarized in Appendix \ref{app:cons}.
-For later convenience, we rewrite (\ref{conscond}) in matrix form:
+With no further requirement on the structure of the Lagrangian in (\ref{action_fin}), the Poisson brackets between primary constraints have been calculated in detail in \citep{Gao:2018izs}, which are summarized in Appendix \ref{app:cons}.
+For later convenience, we write (\ref{conscond}) in matrix form

 where $\mathcal{C}_{i}$ is defined in (\ref{PBX}).
-Note that $\mathcal{C}_{i}$ must have vanishing Poisson brackets with all other constraints due to the property (\ref{PBX}).
+Note $\mathcal{C}_{i}$ must have vanishing Poisson brackets with any other constraints due to the property (\ref{PBX}).
 In the fourth line of (\ref{conscond_mat}), $\mathcal{C}$ is defined by

 and $\left[\tilde{\pi}^{ij}(\vec{x}),H_{\mathrm{C}}\right]$ in the fifth line is given by